petermr/tigr2ess/crops/rice/ami-search-cooccurRiceLocalDictionary.md

 ### Compiled by Ambarish (ambari73_sit@jnu.ac.in)

-## Here is demonstrated command to for ami-search-cooccur using local dictionary.
+## Here is demonstrated search using ami-search-cooccur and local dictionary.

 Short description of the dictionary and usage.

 Dictionary is created from the wikipedia page of the Rice.
-Source It contains all rice varities, Oryza species, rice diseases and closely associated terminilogies to rice research like monocot or glutan.
+Source - https://en.wikipedia.org/wiki/Rice It contains all rice varities, Oryza species, rice diseases and closely associated terminilogies to rice research like monocot or glutan.